Applications of Grassmannian flows to coagulation systems: Introduction

 \section{Introduction}

-Our goal herein is to demonstrate how many classes of partial differential equations with nonlocal coagulation interaction nonlinearities are integrable, either as Grassmannian flows, or as nonlinear graph flows.
+Our goal herein is to demonstrate how many classes of partial differential equations with nonlocal coagulation interaction nonlinearities are integrable as Grassmannian flows.
 We think of the Grassmann manifold as the set of all compatible graphs of linear maps.
-The underlying structure in the case of nonlinear graph flows, is the set of all compatible graphs of nonlinear maps.
-First, we establish the integrability of a general Smoluchowski-type equation, by establishing that it can be decomposed into a multiplicative Grassmannian flow.
+First, we establish that a general Smoluchowski-type equation with constant frequency kernel is a multiplicative Grassmannian flow.
+Hence it is linearisable and integrable in this sense.
 By this we mean that we can generate the solution by solving the corresponding linearised version of the general Smoluchowski-type equation, in fact the Laplace transform form of this linear equation, and then solving a linear algebraic relation for the Laplace transform of the solution.
-We then show that several related applications, including the Gallay--Mielke coarsening model; the Derrida--Retaux depinning transition model and a general mutliple merger coagulation model, which do not quite fit into the general Smoluchowski-type class just mentioned, are also realisable as multiplicative Grassmannian flows.
-All the models mentioned thusfar correspond to the case of constant coagulation frequency kernel.
-Second, to establish the (already known) integrability of the Smoluchowski coagulation model for the addtitive or multiplicative coagulation frequency kernels, we introduce the nonlinear graph flows just mentioned.
-Smoluchowski's coagulation equation in the additive and multiplicative frequency kernel cases corresponds to inviscid Burgers flow in Laplace transform space.
-We prove that it is realisable as a nonlinear graph flow, which is thus naturally related to the notion of characteristics for partial differential equations.
-We also apply nonlinear graph flows to the viscous Burgers equation as well as the stochastic viscous Burgers equation.
-Third, we consider a stochastic partial differential equation with a nonlocal nonlinearity that generalises the nonlinear convolution-type coagulation term, and with a specific multiplicative space-time white noise term.
-This model generalises the class of flows considered in Beck \textit{et al.\/} \cite{BDMS1,BDMS2} to the stochastic nonlocally nonlinear partial differential equation setting.
-We formally establish, via an explicit solution form, that its flow can be realised as an infinite dimensional Grassmannian flow.
-In a companion paper Doikou \textit{et al.\/} \cite{DMSW-integrable}, we explore in detail the connection between infinite dimensional Fredholm Grassmannian flows and classical noncommutative integrable systems, including the potential Korteweg--de Vries, nonlinear Schr\"odinger and modified Korteweg--de Vries equations, as well as nonlocal variants of the latter two.
-Lastly, in our Appendix we also explore the application of the Grassmannian approach to nonlinear elliptic systems.
+Second, we show that several related applications that do not quite fit into the general Smoluchowski-type class just mentioned, are also realisable as multiplicative Grassmannian flows.
+The applications include the Gallay--Mielke coarsening model, the Derrida--Retaux depinning transition model and a general mutliple merger coagulation model.
+Third, we consider the classical additive and multiplicative frequency kernel cases that correspond to the inviscid Burgers equation in Laplace transform space.
+Assuming analytic initial data, we show that the inviscid Burgers equation can be realised as a rank-one analytic Grassmannian flow and is thus linearisable in this sense---up until the gelation time in the multiplicative case.
+We achieve this by pulling back the exponential series for the analytic solution to the corresponding sequence space of Taylor coefficients.
+We equivalence by the natural group of transformations based on the Fa\`a di Bruno algebra of compositions of functions (and Lagrange Inversion Theorem).
+This is also a linear procedure, the problem boils down to solving a linear algebraic system of equations equivalent to a simple Fredholm equation on the sequence space mentioned.